flutter/website/src/docs/release/breaking-changes/network-policy-ios-android.md

 ---
-title: Insecure HTTP connections are disabled by default on iOS and Android.
+title: Insecure HTTP connections are disabled by default on iOS and Android
 description: Accessing a URL with HTTP protocol throws an exception unless the domain is explicitly allowed by policy.
 ---